 DSA will trial the app in DBMAS and SBRT services in a pilot program that aims to test whether the app is an appropriate and effective tool for staff and to feedback to the developers.

-“Our intention through trailing is to provide feedback to improve language in the app.
+“Our intention through trialling is to provide feedback to improve language in the app.
 Secondly, it is about how to use the app to support staff; it’s an additional tool, not a replacement for staff,” Associate Professor Cunningham told Australian Ageing Agenda.

 ePAT CEO Philip Daffas welcomed the opportunity to work with the DSA team to improve the quality of life for people with dementia in Australia.